geoblink/design-system/src/elements/GeoChart/GeoChartPie.md

 default value as the maximum radius allowed by the chart height/width, and **0** the minimum chart radius.

+### Tooltips

+Each slice can customize the tooltip displayed when it's hovered by setting a function for key `tooltip`.
+This function takes as parameters the item corresponding to the slice being customized and its position inside the data array and is expected to return a HTML string that will be rendered inside a tooltip.

 ### Customizing CSS classes

 Each slice can customize its CSS classes by setting a function for key `cssClasses`.